Learning More by Seeing Less: Structure First Learning for Efficient, Transferable, and Human-Aligned Vision: Introduction

-Motivated by these insights, we propose a structure-first visual learning paradigm centered on line drawing pretraining for better representation learning.
+Motivated by these insights, we introduce a structure-first learning paradigm.
+This approach uses line drawings as an initial training modality to guide models toward better representation learning.
 Our central hypothesis is that by training vision models to first understand the world through minimal structural cues, we aim to induce representations that are more compact, efficient, generalizable, and human-aligned.
-Thanks to the recent development from \citet{chan:2022} , we now can accurately convert photographic color images to its minimal line-drawing form automatically at scale.
-Our results show that models pretrained on line drawings exhibit stronger shape bias, more focused attention, and lower intrinsic dimensionality—mirroring characteristic findings of human minds.
+Thanks to the recent development from \citet{chan:2022}, we can now accurately convert photographic color images to their minimal line-drawing form automatically at scale.
+Our results show that models developed through this structure-first approach exhibit stronger shape bias, more focused attention, and lower intrinsic dimensionality—mirroring characteristic findings of human minds.
 These models also yield substantial gains in data efficiency and distillation, outperforming color-supervised teachers in student performance even when matched on classification accuracy.
-Additionally, we show that Line drawing pretraining can also be extended to unsupervised pretraining with similar performance gain via a "learning to drawing" strategy, effectively training the model to perform drawing exercise in order to train the visual perception.

-Together, our findings suggest that minimal, structure-centered pretraining is a powerful strategy for fostering robust, efficient, and transferable vision systems—grounded in the computational principles that underlie human perception.
+Together, our findings suggest that a minimal, structure-first learning curriculum is a powerful strategy for fostering robust, efficient, and transferable vision systems—grounded in the computational principles that underlie human perception.